 A mathematician by original intention and a software developer by final decision

-I think that the combination of programming, math, and design is great,
+I find great beauty in the combination of programming, math and design.

 Instead of supplying a step-by-step guide for solving the Rubik's cube and spoiling the fun,